15 Rarely Seen Photos of JFK and Jackie Kennedy

 The big reveal

 After JFK announced his candidacy for the Democratic presidential nomination at a January 1960 news conference, he and his wife are all smiles.
-Learn the truth behind this myth about Kennedy's campaign that everyone still believes.

 John and Jackie pause for a friendly conversation with an airplane stewardess after landing in New York in July 1960.
 Learn the last words JFK said to Jackie just three years later.